 - Whether anybody else they ate with also experienced any symptoms.

-The questions we ask will help us find out what food may have caused the food poisoning and will help us give advice on how to stop it spreading to other persons in the household and community.
+The questions we ask will help us find out what food may have caused the food poisoning and will help us advise on how to stop it spreading to other persons in the household and community.

 Do infected people need to stay away from work or school?